Skyline Swansea

 Creating leisure sites with gravity-fuelled fun for all ages and abilities, Skyline prides itself on opening up adventure tourism – with a focus on sustainability and accessibility for all.

-Just 9% of the hill would be covered by the Skyline development.
+Under 10% of the hill would be covered by the Skyline development.
 All current access routes, such as walking paths and mountain bike trails, would be maintained.

 Free and unhindered public access to the entire hill would be retained and improved without having to use any Skyline facilities.
 All current walking and mountain bike tracks would remain as they are, and the development would allow for increased access to the hill’s peak thanks to wheelchair and pram-accessible Gondolas.